tjper/teleport/design.md

 In order to track command status, start (`os/exec.Cmd.Start()`) will be called and a goroutine will be launched to wait (`os/exec.Cmd.Wait()`) for command completion and record exit status.

+In order to stop a command, the following will be done. `os/exec CommandContext()` will be used to create command.
+A context cancellation function that may be used to cancel the command will be stored within the `Job`.
+Any process desiring to cancel a Job may execute that context cancellation function.

 ##### Streaming Output

 Streaming output will involve reading a log file from `/var/log/jobworker` in chunks and writing it to the client until EOF is reached.
 If the client uses the `--tail` flag, the output will be streamed until the client ends the stream.